Danelo Cavalcante search: Video shows escape from Chester County Prison

 RELATED: Danelo Cavalcante update: What you need to know about Chester County Prison escape, timeline and more

 Officials gave updates on day seven manhunt of the search for the inmate.
-The reward leading to his capture is now at $20,000.
+The reward leading to his capture has doubled to $20,000 after Pennsylvania Crimestoppers kicked in $10,000, Pennsylvania State Police Lt.
+Col. George Bivens said in a news conference Wednesday.

 Chester County Prison Active Warden Howard Holland gave a timeline of how Cavalcante was able to escape.